sonic-net/SONiC/doc/vxlan/Overlay ECMP with BFD.md

 - Better performance in re-programming routes in ASIC instead of separate process to monitor and modify each route prefix by updating DB entries

 ### BfdOrch
-Sonic may offload the BFD session handling to hardware that has BFD capabilities.
+Sonic shall offload the BFD session handling to hardware that has BFD capabilities.
 A new module, BfdOrch shall be introduced to handle BFD session to monitoring endpoints and check the health of remote endpoints.
 BfdOrch shall offload the session initiation/sustenance to hardware via SAI APIs and gets the notifications of session state from SAI.
 The session state shall be updated in STATE_DB and to any other observer orchestration agents.

 ![](https://github.com/Azure/SONiC/blob/master/images/vxlan_hld/OverlayEcmp_BFD.png)